Vineyard stays in southern France: small hotels and guesthouses

 Evenings in Lourmarin stay simple.
 Some people head to the square for dinner under the trees.
 Others pick up a bottle of wine and stay in.
 Either way, there’s no pressure to do much - and if you’re someone who likes the idea of Provence but not the crowds or the schedule, this is probably your kind of place.

-Sea Breeze and Calanques in Cassis
+Sea breeze and calanques in Cassis

 About half an hour from Marseille, Cassis sits right on the Mediterranean, and it’s one of those towns that somehow still feels relaxed even though more people are discovering it every year.
 It’s small, easy to get around, and best visited in late spring or early autumn - when the water’s still warm, the light is soft, and the tour buses haven’t taken over the harbor.